UoMResearchIT/proteomics-web-app/README.md

 ### ./data
 Place all datasets here.
 They should be .xlsx files and follow the same format as the cell_prot_final and prot_final demo files.
 The name to be displayed in the dropdown menu of 'Choose a dataset' should be the same as the name of the file.

+## Ideas to make web site have a login feature
+- Add an authentication layer to your shiny apps https://paulc91.github.io/shinyauthr/

+- Google authentication types for R https://code.markedmondson.me/googleAuthR/articles/google-authentication-types.html

+- Only allow users with a University of Manchester account to access the server - not sure if this is possible.

+This all needs discussion with WADS team.
+And consideration needs to be given to the security risks of storing database of user details.